-Our first formal contribution is to characterize the supermodular ordering, for multivariate distributions with an arbitrary number of dimensions, in terms of elementary transformations.
-Theorem 1 shows that one multivariate distribution is dominated by another according to the supermodular ordering if and only if one can go from the former to the latter by a sequence of two-dimensional elementary transformations that increase the probability of homogeneous outcomes (those in which the two variables involved in the transformation are both lower or both higher) and reduce the probability of heterogeneous ones.
-Each transformation affects the probabilities of only four adjacent points (a "square") in the support of the distributions.
-Proposition 2 shows that our set of elementary transformations is minimal, in that any proper subset fails to characterize the supermodular ordering.
-Our characterization theorem is new because it holds for random vectors of arbitrary dimension, and it involves a minimal set of transformations.
+The supermodular ordering has a special linear structure which makes the analysis tractable.
+In particular, Theorem 1 shows that a distribution is dominated by another if and only if one can go from the former to the latter by a sequence of two-dimensional elementary transformations that increase the probability of homogeneous outcomes and reduce the probability of heterogeneous ones, with each transformation affecting the probabilities of only four adjacent points (a "square") in the support of the distributions.
+This result holds regardless of the number of dimensions of the original distributions.
+Moreover, this characterization is minimal: any proper subset of these elementary transformations fails to characterize the supermodular ordering (Proposition 2).
+This property is important for numerical applications, as explained below.